COS Terms and Policies

 Students will have read-only access to the Moodle course for four weeks following the last day of the course in order to view grades and feedback from the instructor.

 Students granted an official extension by the instructor will continue to submit their work in Moodle until the extension deadline.
-See the "Extensions and Incompletes" section above for policies regarding extensions.
+See the "Extensions" section above for policies regarding extensions.